LucasPickering/env-select/USAGE.md

 dev also-dev
 ```

-If you know the name of the profile you want to select, you can also skip the prompt by providing it directly to the command:
+If you know the name of the profile you want to select, you can skip the prompt by providing it directly to the command:

 ```sh
 > es set server dev